Is your business blog new, or do you already have a company blog that simply isn’t getting the traffic you would like?

 - Create optimized URLs (i.e. seo-guide, not an_seo_guide)

-- Use meta tags
+- Use meta tags to help searchers understand the intent

 - Name images variations of your keyword phrases*